Consteel/manual/versioned_docs/version-15/manual/3_0_model-view/3_2_selection.md

 * **window selection**: holding down the left button and moving the mouse will create a window with dashed lines.
 The selection will be completed when the mouse button is released.
 When drawing the window from left to right, only those members are selected that are within the window with their full size (inclusion window selection).
 When drawing from right to left all objects touched by the selection window are selected no matter how small part is found in the rectangle (section and inclusion window selection).

-- **Ctrl+ right click selection**: holding down the Ctrl key and right-clicking, the closest member to the arrowhead will be selected.

 * **selection by property**: this option can be reached on the left **Side bar** or by a right mouse button click on the graphical window.
 The selection can be made by choosing the required object type at the top of the Select by property window and narrow down the selection by specifying different properties.
 After setting the required properties there are several different ways to finish the selection: